I already have an RRSP, TFSA, and non-registered account with another institution. How easy is it to transfer my accounts to ModernAdvisor?

 While we don’t have a minimum account size, we’ll wait until your account reaches $1,000 before we invest your money.

-Currently, we offer RRSP, TFSA, RESP, RRIF, and joint and individual taxable accounts.
-We are working on offering spousal RRSPs and corporate accounts through our website, but we can open one on paper for you in the meantime.
+Currently, we offer RRSP, TFSA, Individual RESP, Family RESP, LIRA, RRIF, Spousal RRSP and joint and individual taxable accounts through our website.
+Contact us for corporate accounts and we will open one for you manually.

 We believe that the key to long term portfolio performance is attributable to asset allocation.
 Our portfolio engineering process is used to calculate expected returns for each of the asset classes we include in our portfolios.
 By making strategic asset allocation decisions, we are able to properly diversify a portfolio to reduce risk and maximize returns for individual needs.